thacherT1D/4rsam/Misc/Command Line.md

 ### Hidden files and directories

 You may not realize it, but there are **hidden files and directories** scattered throughout your computer's operating system.
-All it takes to hide a file or directory is to start its name with period `.` prefix.
+All it takes to hide a file or directory is to start its name with a period `.` prefix.
 Hidden items can be revealed by using the `-a` flag with the `ls` command.

 ```
 ls -hal